neondatabase/website/content/docs/introduction/monitor-usage.md

 ### Project Dashboard

-The **Usage** widget on the Neon Dashboard shows a snapshot of project usage.
+For paid plan users, the **Usage** widget on the Neon Dashboard shows a snapshot of project usage.

 ![Monitor usage widget](/docs/introduction/monitor_usage_widget.png)

+For Free Plan users, this information is displayed in a usage banner across the top of the page.

-Usage metrics include:
+Usage metrics:

 - **Storage**: The total volume of data and history for your project, measured in gibibytes (GiB).
 Data refers to the logical data size.
 History consists of Write-Ahead Logging (WAL) records capturing the data’s change history that is used to enable branching-related features.
+- **Compute**: The total number of [compute hours](/docs/reference/glossary#compute-hours) used during the current billing period.
 - **Data transfer**: The total volume of data transferred out of Neon (known as "egress") during the current billing period.
 The [Free Plan](/docs/introduction/plans#free-plan) has a data transfer limit of 5 GB per month.
 - **Written data**: The total volume of data written from compute to storage during the current billing period, measured in gigibytes (GiB).
-- **Compute**: The total number of [compute hours](/docs/reference/glossary#compute-hours) used during the current billing period.
 - **Active computes**: The current number of active computes in your project.
 - **Branches**: The number of branches in your project.